mozilla/addon-sdk/static-files/md/dev-guide/getting-started.md

 Installation
 ------------

-At the time of this writing, the latest stable version of the Jetpack SDK is 0.10pre.
+At the time of this writing, the latest stable version of the Add-on SDK is 0.10pre.
 You can obtain it as a [tarball] or a [zip file].

 Alternatively, you can get the latest development version of the